byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/summer-2025.md

 ![a grilled cheese sandwich cut in half diagonally with cheese dripping out](grilled-cheese.jpg "The secret to grilled cheese is patience.
 (Extra butter doesn't hurt, either.)")

 Field Session ended pretty early, and my only other commitment was TAing for Data Structures and Algorithms, so I had plenty of time.
-Ever since Mines stopped forcing me to buy their meal plan, I've been keen to learn how to cook, and this summer afforded me a great opportunity to hone my skills.
-I iterated on recipes for grilled cheese, mac and cheese, stir fries, hashed browns, beef stew, steak, spaghetti, etc., etc. I was surprised by the extent to which techniques of starkly different dishes overlap and by how an understanding of heat and seasoning applies universally.
+Ever since being emancipated from Mines's meal plan, I've been keen to learn how to cook, and this summer afforded me a great opportunity to hone my skills.
+I iterated on recipes for grilled cheese, mac and cheese, stir fries, hashed browns, beef stew, steak, spaghetti, etc., etc. I was surprised by the extent to which techniques of starkly different dishes overlap.
+An understanding of heat and seasoning applies universally.
 I am now at a level where I can make some dishes well and others OK, and I can improvise something reasonably tasty with whatever is in the fridge and pantry, which was one of my main goals when I started.
 Considering I have only been cooking in earnest for a year, I am quite content with this progress.
 It's really satisfying to make something delicious!
-The only downside is that I have gone from being willing to eat anything to being fairly picky, probably because I've spent so much time thinking about how my own cooking can be improved.
+The only downside is that I have gone from being willing to eat anything to being fairly picky because I critique my own food critically.
 Next, I hope to broaden my repertoire and cuisine familiarity.

 Ever since my first week at Mines, I've been struggling to balance piano with everything else I want to do in college.
-I love playing the piano, but I simply don't have the time to get good at it or the capital to afford an instructor.
+I love playing the piano, but I don't have the time to get good at it or the capital to afford an instructor.
 However, the first constraint no longer applied during the summer, and I really enjoyed learning some new pieces and listening to repertoire with which I was not previously familiar.
 I've been following [Ben